aws/karpenter-provider-aws/designs/ami-minimum-age.md

 Once the images are retrieved from the API, the images younger than `amiMinimumAge` are filtered out.

+AMIs could be partially resolved, if no candidates matching `amiMinimumAge` are found.

 ### AmiFamily and AmiMinimumAge

 If no `amiSelectorTerms` are specified, the AMIs candidates are currently resolved querying the SSM Parameter Store for the recommended EKS AMI matching the `amiFamily`,